AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-tutorial.md

    </html>
    ```

-   Add the following JavaScript code inside the `script` tag to initialize the `ParameterManager`.
-This helps you prepare to create and instantiate SDK components inside the `initViewer` function:
+   Add the following JavaScript code inside the `script` tag so it initializes the `ParameterManager`.
+Doing so helps you prepare to create and instantiate SDK components inside the `initViewer` function:

    ```
    /* We create a self-running anonymous function to encapsulate variable scope.
 Placing code inside such